Battle of the Hotels: December 1975

-Kulaylat's operation thus failed to deliver the expected results, and on December 10 it was the Muslims who were trying desperately to hold on at the Alcazar Hotel, even though parts of the building had gone up in flames.
+Kulaylat's operation thus failed to deliver the desired results, and on 10 December it was the Muslims who were trying desperately to hold on at the Alcazar Hotel, even though parts of the building had gone up in flames.
 Pressured by the joint Army-Christian militias' counter-offensive, Kulaylat called the PLO for help and received it.
 The Phoenicia and St Georges Hotels changed hands several times during the night.
 Nevertheless, the Muslim militiamen were able to storm and secure the disputed Phoenicia Inter-Continental Hotel, and the next day they mounted another assault against Christian militia and ISF Gendarmerie positions.
 While the Christian militiamen repulsed the attacks on their own positions, the Gendarmes avoided confrontation and withdrew to the unfinished Beirut Hilton Hotel.
 The Al-Mourabitoun were forced out from the Saint-Georges and Alcazar Hotels after a heavy artillery bombardment by the Lebanese Army, supported by the Phalangists.
-Fighting came to a temporary near-halt on December 12 when the exhausted combatants of both sides realised that they had more or less retained their original positions.
+Fighting came to a temporary near-halt on 12 December when the exhausted combatants of both sides realised that they had more or less retained their original positions.

-Although Prime-Minister Karami had announced another truce two days earlier, it was ignored by the LNM leaders until December 11.
+Although Prime-Minister Karami had announced another truce two days earlier, it was ignored by the LNM leaders until 11 December.
 Even on that date, fighting continued on the Hotel district as the Muslim-leftists retook the Phoenicia and Saint-Georges Hotels, forced the Lebanese Army out of the area, and launched an unsuccessful assault on the Phalangist-held Holiday Inn.
-As a result, the ceasefire called earlier on December 10 did not become truly effective until December 15–16 when Syria, As-Saiqa and the PLO put pressure on the LNM political and military leaders to accept the ceasefire proposal.
+As a result, the ceasefire called earlier on 10 December did not become truly effective until 15-16 December when Syria, As-Saiqa and the PLO put pressure on the LNM political and military leaders to accept the ceasefire proposal.
 By nightfall, Lebanese ISF Gendarmerie detachments had replaced Muslim and Christian militiamen in all the hotel positions.

-A Syrian delegation led by General Hikmat Chehabi arrived in Beirut on December 18 to mediate peace talks between the warring factions, the day in which 40 or 50 bodies were recovered from the Phoenicia Inter-Continental Hotel.
+A Syrian delegation led by General Hikmat Chehabi arrived in Beirut on 18 December to mediate peace talks between the warring factions, the day in which 40 or 50 bodies were recovered from the Phoenicia Inter-Continental Hotel.